BooRuleDie/FA2FO/go-react-hydration/README.md

 # Start the Go server
 go run .

-# If the dist directory is empty, build the React app first
+# If the client/dist/assets directory is empty, build the React app first
 # This creates the client-side bundle that will be hydrated
+cd client
 npm run build
 ```